 Barclays is now the UK's leading banking brand, having narrowly avoided the worst problems of the 2008 financial crisis.
 Following a difficult decade in the 1990s, during which it cut loose most of its global profile, Barclays set about re-establishing an international presence in the 2000s with purchases in Spain and South Africa.
 In 2007, it agreed outline terms for a merger with Dutch banking giant ABN Amro, before being beaten to that prize in a bidding war against a consortium led by Royal Bank of Scotland.
-It was to prove a lucky escape, as the purchase of ABN Amro subsequently came close to destroying its buyers.
+That was to prove a lucky escape, as the purchase of ABN Amro subsequently came close to destroying its buyers.
 Saved from that fate, Barclays had no need for government aid in the global financial crisis which followed.
 Instead, it took advantage of the turmoil within the industry to snap up the substantial investment banking division of failed Wall Street giant Lehman Brothers for a bargain price.
 Despite its greater financial strength it has felt the impact of public and regulatory dissatisfaction with banks in general, receiving several large fines for fiscal misbehaviour as well as widespread negative media coverage, especially in the UK.

 Selected Barclays advertising